 To apply for a PhD place with us, visit this page and click “apply now”.
 This part of the process is the same regardless of funding source.
-While there is no application deadline, most applications are received between December and March for places starting the following October.
-Applications for Postgraduate Elite Scholarships need to be received by the end of December and Teaching Assistantships have an April deadline.
+While there is no application deadline, most applications are received between December and February for places starting the following October.
 We welcome enquiries at all times of the year.

 Further information can be found at:

 Our research students form a vibrant community within the Research Group.
-There are numerous activities laid on by the Research Group to support our PhD researchers:
+There are numerous activities laid on by the Research Group to support our PhD researchers, including: